 Do you love refried beans?
-You can make pressure cooker pinto beans, and they will be the best refried beans you have ever had.
+You can make Instant Pot refried beans in minutes and they will be the best refried beans you have ever had.

 My recipe contains bacon grease.
 Use vegetable oil if you want to make it vegetarian.
 I like to use a little bit of bacon grease because of the smokey flavor that it adds.